 The auditing and reporting modules of the EventLog Analyzer are very useful for demonstrating data protection standards compliance.
 The reporting engine includes formats for compliance with PCI DSS, FISMA, GLBA, SOX, HIPAA, and ISO 27001.

 ManageEngine has produced three editions of the EventLog Analyzer, including a free version, which gathers logs from up to five sources.
 ManageEngine offers a 30-day free trial of the Premium Edition.
-A network-based version, called the Distributed Edition is also available for a 30-day free trial.
+A network-based version, called the Distributed Edition is also available.
+Both versions are available on a 30-day free trial basis.

 Operating System: Windows and Linux

 Splunk is one of the most popular SIEM management solutions in the world.
 What sets it apart from the competition is that it has incorporated analytics into the heart of its SIEM.
-Network and machine data can be monitored on a real-time basis as the system scours for potential vulnerabilities.
+Network and machine data can be monitored on a real-time basis as the system scours for potential vulnerabilities and can even point to abnormal behavior.
 Enterprise Security’s Notables function displays alerts that can be refined by the user.

 Operating System: Windows and Linux

 LogRhythm have long established themselves as pioneers within the SIEM solution sector.
-From behavioral analysis to log correlation and artificial intelligence, this platform has it all.
+From behavioral analysis to log correlation and artificial intelligence for machine learning, this platform has it all.
 The system is compatible with a massive range of devices and log types.
 In terms of configuring your settings, most activity is managed through the Deployment Manager.
 For example, you can use the Windows Host Wizard to sift through Windows logs.

 This makes it much easier to narrow down on what is happening on your network.
 At first, the user interface does have a learning curve, but the extensive instruction manual helps.
 The icing on the cake is that the instruction manual actually provides hyperlinks to various features in order to aid you in your journey.
 The price tag of this platform makes it a good choice for medium-sized organizations looking to implement new security measures.